-We have been running Unvanish on the Amazon EC2 service, which provides a realistic assessment of the cost of the attack.
-We run our Vuze DHT client on 10 "small" EC2 instances, which provide 1.7 GB of physical memory, 160 GB of local storage, and compute power approximately equivalent to a 1.0 GHz Xeon processor.
+We run Unvanish using the Amazon EC2 system, enabling a realistic assessment of the cost of the attack.
+We run our Vuze DHT client on 10 of Amazon's "small" EC2 instances, which provide 1.7 GB of physical memory, 160 GB of local storage, and compute power approximately equivalent to a 1.0 GHz Xeon processor.
 Memory and processor constraints restrict Unvanish to 50 concurrent DHT nodes on each instance.
 Each DHT node hops to a new node ID after every 150 seconds of operation.